 Design and Build 2018- Sign up for Notifications to stay informed of program specifics and application deadlines for 2018.

-Design and Build 2018 Summer Exhibition Session Internship Information:
+Design and Build 2018 Summer Studio Art Session Apprenticeship Information:

-MOA is seeking up to 10 interns for summer of 2018 to work under the direction of a professional artist.
+MOA is seeking up to 10 apprentices for summer of 2018 to work under the direction of a professional local artist.
 Participants will have an opportunity to collaboratively create a body of work for MOA’s main indoor gallery.
-Interns will collaborate and pre-produce a large portion of an immersive exhibition coming to MOA in 2019.
-From concept development, proposal review, materials procurement, timeline and budget management, to creation and installation, this immersive 8-week program will provide interns the opportunity to participate completely in the process.
+Apprentices will collaborate and pre-produce a large portion of an immersive exhibition coming to MOA in 2019.
+From concept development, proposal review, materials procurement, timeline and budget management, to creation and installation, this immersive 8-week program will provide interns the opportunity to participate completely in the art making process.
+Participants will be working indoors at our headquarters studio.
+All materials and tools will be provided by MOA.

-This year’s program will begin in June 2018 (exact date TBD) and finish early August.
-Work hours are M-F, 9:30am-5pm and a $1,750 stipend will be provided to all participating interns.
+This year’s program will begin in June 11, 2018 and conclude August 3, 2018 (8 weeks total).
+Work hours are M-F, 9:30am-5pm and a $2,000 stipend will be provided to all participating apprentices.
+School credit may also be available per your school’s requirements.
 The application deadline is March 30th, 2018.
 All application materials must be submitted as a SINGLE PDF through our online application portal.
 Letters of recommendation must be emailed directly to firstname.lastname@example.org by your recommenders by no later than March 30th.
 Letters of recommendation should be on company, university or personal letterhead.
 Please direct any questions to email@example.com.

 - Cover Letter